italicize/quick-internet-radio/README.md

 *Note.* There are two reasons to select a specific resolution, to keep the card number of your USB audio card from changing after the monitor is disconnected and to [enable the Raspberry Pi to boot without a monitor](https://www.raspberrypi.org/forums/viewtopic.php?t=253312#p1547478).

-## Add Omxplayer
+## Add OMXPlayer

-Install Omxplayer and a Python library for it.
+Install OMXPlayer and a Python library for it.

 In Terminal, type `sudo apt install omxplayer && pip3 install omxplayer-wrapper && sudo apt clean` and press **Enter**.

-*Note.* I tried VLC media player, which is installed with Raspberry Pi OS, but VLC stayed open even when the Wi-Fi signal was lost.
-By constrast, Omxplayer closed when the Wi-Fi signal was lost, which let the Python script detect a problem and try to reconnect.
+*Note.* I tried VLC media player, which is installed with the Raspberry Pi OS, but VLC stayed open even when the Wi-Fi signal was lost.
+By constrast, OMXPlayer closed when the Wi-Fi signal was lost, which let the Python script detect a problem and try to reconnect.

 ## Add an autostart command